CYPE Mentor

-CYPE 3D - "Connections" tab
+CYPE 3D - "Joints" tab

-Options in the "Connections" tab
+Options in the "Joints" tab

 • in the first group, the options for entering a new connection at a node, at the end of a part or between a group of parts, deleting it or editing it;

-Entering connections
+Entering joints

 New